arafMustavi/BlueNes/README.md

 ### Reports on Task 2

 **14/10/2020 01:36AM** : Draft of plotting based on the dummy data is completed in the dummyDATAplot.py | Need to create executable and Tkinter based small GUI

+**14/10/2020 02:42PM** : Using the date as x_label creates a mess up | Should go with values i.e: 1 2 3 4 5 and so on

+**14/10/2020 02:51PM** : pyinstaller works!
+Created The ClickMe HelloWorld in .exe format